 The program explores AI from a managerial perspective and does not require a technical background.

 Academic material and pre-readings will be sent two weeks before the start date to lay a theoretical foundation as well as maximize classroom time.

 Assistant Professor of Strategic Management

-Sampsa Samila received his PhD from Columbia University and his MSc from Helsinki University of Technology (now part of Aalto University).
-He has taught previously at Columbia Business School, Brock University, and the National University of Singapore.
+Previously, he has taught at Columbia Business School, Brock University, and the National University of Singapore.

 Associate Professor of Managing People in Organizations